-Automation architects are popping up in both mid-sized firms and large enterprises like AstraZeneca, HP, and ADP.
+Automation architect jobs are popping up in both mid-sized firms and large enterprises like AstraZeneca, HP and ADP.
 A quick search on Glassdoor, Indeed, or LinkedIn confirms the trend: “Looking for strong automation architects.”

 But what exactly is an automation architect supposed to be doing, and how do you know if your company needs one?

-Departments within an organization are often left to pursue automation solutions independent of larger, enterprise-wide initiatives.
-This lack of oversight and institutional control can impede digital transformation, cross-silo cooperation, and the sharing of data.
+However, teams are often left to pursue automation independent of a larger, enterprise-wide initiative.
+This lack of oversight and institutional control can impede cross-silo cooperation and the sharing of data.
 As various departments implement a wide range of automation solutions, IT teams are stuck managing and supporting a bevy of new and legacy tools, without any standard policies to reference.

-This is what automation architects are supposed to amend.
+This is what automation architects are expected to amend.

-Regardless, an automation architect works closely with not just the CIO, whom he/she reports to, but also with the CFO, the CMO, the CTO, etc. – the automation architect collaborates with senior leaders to determine and direct the business’s automation goals.
+To do this, an automation architect works closely with the CIO (whom they report directly to) as well as the CFO, the CMO, the CTO, etc. The automation architect is a senior-level position that collaborates with senior stakeholders to determine and direct the business’s automation goals.

-Once the automation architect has established a set of automation goals, he or she develops an automation roadmap to guide the enterprise-wide implementation of new tools and processes.
+Once the automation architect has established a set of automation goals, he or she develops an automation initiative to guide the enterprise-wide implementation of new tools and processes.

 It is up to the automation architect to determine what can be automated, and when.
 For instance, it is often easier and more rewarding, financially, to automate file transfers before automating application releases.
 But, if those files from the claims department are in dozens of different formats and have had an evolving set of standards over the last 20 years…

 For the automation architect, standardization is a crucial part of the job.
-The automation architect sets enterprise-wide, institutional standards and best practices for software configurations, documentation, and testing, with regards to automation.
+The automation architect sets enterprise-wide, institutional standards and best practices for software configurations, documentation and testing.
 The automation architect also gets to work with his or her company’s compliance and legal teams to determine, for example, retention and business continuity policies for automated workflows.